 What an interviewer looks for is interviewee’s in-depth understanding of metric design and implementation of real-world scenarios that would be present in the data.
 The key phrase here is “real-world scenario”, which means that there are probably multiple edge cases and scenarios you’ll need to think through to solve the problem.
 There are 3 common concepts that they test to know your understanding of how to implement code that solves real-world scenarios.

 Since they only have time to ask 1-2 questions in a data science interview before their time is up, you’ll often see all 3 concepts wrapped in one question.
 I see this question (or a version of this most common data science interview question), on almost every interview I’ve been on or given.

 There are three technical concepts you need to know:

 - CASE statements

 Let’s go through a real data science interview question that covers these 3 concepts and talk about them in-depth.
-The link to the question is here (https://platform.stratascratch.com/coding-question?id=10300&python=), follow along with me and see if you would be able to answer this question.
+Here is the link to a real data science interview question, follow along with me and see if you would be able to answer this question.

 If you want more information on these three concepts, feel free to watch the video: